rosedimplegeorge/CookBook/README.md

 CookBook- MERN Stack Application

 This application I created to manage the recipes over time .
-When I conceived this idea for my third Project (using MERN Stack), Considered myself as a user in mind and have the ability to Add, Edit,Delete and Show the Recipes.
+When I conceived this idea for my third Project, Considered myself as a user in mind and have the ability to Add, Edit,Delete and Show the Recipes.
 Also, Add the Ingradients and Comments/Feedbacks .

 ## Link to site